pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli instance invokemethod [COMMAND-OPTIONS] INSTANCENAME
                                            METHODNAME

+      Invoke a CIM method.

-      Invoke the method defined by INSTANCENAME and METHODNAME with parameters.
+      Invoke the method defined by INSTANCENAME and METHODNAME arguments with parameters defined by the --parameter options.

       This issues an instance level invokemethod request and displays the results.

+      A class level invoke method is available as `pywbemcli class invokemethod`.

     Options:
       -p, --parameter parameter  Optional multiple method parameters of form